8 Ways to Make Money With Your Cell Phone

 Type of program: Task-oriented crowdsourcing, a.k.a microlabor website

 Locations: United States, though availability of shifts in certain areas may be limited

 How it works: Download the app and create an account to start accepting “shifts.”
-You earn points as you successfully complete shifts and then gain access to better-paying assignments.
+As you finish shifts, you earn points.
+You also get better-paying assignments as well.
 The types of jobs this crowdsourcing company offers tend to be for consumer brands looking to track their products, so photos of products with price checks are the mainstay of this company.

 How it pays: Pays cash into PayPal accounts.
-Payments for shifts range from $2 to $20 and are paid within 48 hours.
+Shift payments range from $2 to $20.
+These are paid out within a 48-hour period.

 Bottom line: While this is available nationwide, since so many of its shifts are location-based, its feasibility for you really depends on how many of them are close to you.
 You don’t want to spend an hour in travel time earning $2.